PatrickPT/patrickpt.github.io/content/posts/2023_09_05_Generalized_Models_vs_Specialized_Models/2023_09_05_Generalized_Models_vs_Specialized_Models.md

 url: /posts/generalvsspecializedmodels/
 ---

-# TLDR;
+# TL;DR

-This blogpost focusses on ML Design and Architecture and tries to give some hints for deciding between one generalized and multiple specialized models for the same business requriement and dataset. *Consider it a nudge to dive deeper into the topic*
+This blogpost focusses on ML Design and Architecture and tries to give some intuition and hints for deciding between one generalized and multiple specialized models for the same business requriement and dataset.

+*Consider it a nudge to dive deeper into the topic*

 # Why should i care?